acodeliker/acodeliker.github.io/docs/host/guide.md

 ## Some infos of Bloger

 - Named Xiaobin Lim
-- Born in Shantou, Guangdong, when Hongkong returned back to China.
+- Born in Shantou, Guangdong, when Hongkong returned back to Motherland.
 - Graduated from a common univerisity in Zhongshan, Guangdong China.

 ## Hobbies